moamenhredeen/tue/README.md

   - api: rest api
 - packages: shared packages used by apps
     - api-spec: holds api DTOs used by the api and the clients
+    - utils: utility functions and classes

 ## Ideas
-- monorepo using pnpm
+- [x] monorepo using pnpm
-- node express using typescript
+- [x] node express using typescript
-- simplified expressjs rest api structure
+- [x] simplified expressjs rest api structure
-- try drizzle orm
+- [ ] try drizzle orm
   - for now i will be using typeorm
-- vertical architecture (feature based)
+- [ ] vertical architecture (feature based)
   - projects to look into (medusa, vendure)
-- automated way to generate open api spec
+- [x] automated way to generate open api spec
+  - in node world, there is no easy way to automate open api generation
+  - i think the best solution is to write open api spec by hand
+  - it should be easy with the help of ai though
-- try other rest frameworks
+- [x] try other rest frameworks
+  - [x] express: does not play well with typescript
-  - fastify: faster, has more features (open api)
+  - [x] fastify: faster, has more features
+  - [x] hono
+  - [ ] elsyia:
+    - maintained only by one developer
+    - works only on bun (based on bun server)
-- extract the services to a seperate package
+- [ ] extract the features to a seperate package
-- try nextjs and compare it to angular
+- [ ] try other frontend frameworks and compare them to angular
+  - [ ] sveltekit
+  - [ ] nextjs